Franchise Fees

 How much will I be charged?

-The approved 2024 rates for commercial/industrial properties are on the schedule below.
+The current rates for commercial/industrial properties are on the schedule below.
 The property classification is determined by the respective utility company.

 Electric: